AbnormalPoof/FunkerSelector/docs/Adding a Character.md

   |-_polymod_metadata.json
 ```

-#### Method 2: charSelectList
+#### Method 2: charSelectList (v1.4.1 and under)

 > [!WARNING]
-> Legacy character support will be removed in v2.0.0.
-Please use the JSON system instead!
+> Legacy character support was removed in v1.5.0.
+This will only work on Funker Selector v1.4.1 and under.

 1. In your Mod, create a new folder called `_append`.
 2. Inside `_append`, create a new folder called `data`.